lindenb/jvarkit/docs/VCFBigWig.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
-    --onNotFound
-      [20170707] Contig converter.
-I will do my best to convert the contig names (e.g 'chr1' -> '1'): But what should I do when comparing two dictionaries with different notations
-      Default: SKIP
-      Possible Values: [RAISE_EXCEPTION, SKIP, RETURN_ORIGINAL]
     -o, --output
       Output file.
 Optional .
 Default: stdout
     -T, --tag, -tag